-No charges for driver who struck Browns player’s girlfriend
+No charges for driver who killed Browns player’s girlfriend

-CLEVELAND (AP) - Authorities say a 47-year-old motorist who struck and killed the girlfriend of Cleveland Browns defensive end Chris Smith will not face criminal charges.
+CLEVELAND (AP) - Authorities say a motorist who struck and killed the girlfriend of a Cleveland Browns player will not be charged.

-Cleveland.com reports Cleveland police said Friday the woman wasn’t impaired, speeding or driving erratically when she struck 26-year-old Petara Cordero in September along Interstate 90 in Cleveland.
+Cleveland.com reports Cleveland police said Friday that the 47-year-old woman wasn’t impaired, speeding or driving erratically when she struck 26-year-old Petara Cordero in September along Interstate 90.
+Cordero was the girlfriend of Browns defensive end Chris Smith.

-Police said Smith and Cordero exited Smith’s 2019 Lamborghini after it had blown a tire hit the center median wall.
+Police said Smith and Cordero had exited Smith’s 2019 Lamborghini after it blew a tire and hit the center median wall.
 The woman struck Cordero and the Lamborghini’s front passenger door.

 Cordero was pronounced dead at a hospital.

-The news site reports Smith paid $316 in fines and court costs for a failure to control citation Thursday.
+The news site reports Smith paid $316 in fines and court costs Thursday for a failure to control citation connected to the initial crash.

-Cordero had given birth to the couple’s daughter weeks before she was killed.
+Cordero gave birth to the couple’s daughter just weeks before her death.

 Information from: cleveland.com, http://www.cleveland.com